 We have some of the most beautiful river systems in the world full of fish and dotted with incredible waterfalls, most have trails that allow easy access, so come on, take a hike along one of our river systems and see for yourself.
 The variety of natural formations found in rivers and streams support a wide range of plants and animals.
-Rapids and pools are important habitat and rearing areas for a wide range of aquatic species, and the river edges and lowlands support an abundance of wild flowers, grasses, shrubbery and animals.
+Rapids and pools are important habitats and rearing areas for a wide range of aquatic species, and the river edges and lowlands support an abundance of wildflowers, grasses, shrubbery, and animals.

 A healthy river system is created when all aspects of plant and animals are part of the plan.
 For example, if salmon disappear from a river system, the system breaks down, the plant life does not get the nutrients that are provided when various animals move the dead fish up the river banks, the bears move on to other food sources, deer that rely on a vigorous plant reproduction find less feed.
 The health of our river systems is vitally important to all animals and plants within the watershed.